naelaboraya/Threads-in-java/README.md

     3. ThreadPool function :
        Total number of lines = 502004362
        Time for third function = 16.121 seconds

+*For screenshots of the results please visit our wiki!
 ```

 ## Conclusion